 This route is more challenging that the “normal” alternative, and requires about 12 hours of climbing, an overnight camp, followed by 5 hours of descent.
 The climb to the summit normally starts from bivy at the Amphitheatre.

 Typical Itinerary for the North Face Route.
-Click on each toggle to see more details for each day.
+Click on each day below to see more details.

 Naro Moru town to the National Park Gate.
 Hike to Met Station via the Naro Moru route